 Connected to the Production Systems with Food Safety

-EtQ Connectors close the gap between production systems and the Food Safety Management System.
-Modules, such as Nonconformance, Corrective Action Software and Audit Management connect to production systems to fully automate the process of identifying potential hazards and events within your HACCP/HARPC plan, without the need for additional software to bridge the gap.
-Production systems can then be automatically updated throughout the process of managing the food safety system.
+EtQ Connectors close the gap between production systems and the QMS system.
+Modules, such as nonconformance, corrective action software and audit management connect to production systems to fully automate the process of identifying potential hazards and events within your HACCP/HARPC plan, without the need for additional software to bridge the gap.
+Production systems can then be automatically updated throughout the process of managing the quality and safety system.

 - Automatic segregation and categorization of events at the source